DimDob/fileUploader/objective/backend/README.md

 ### RUNNING BACKEND & API

 Make sure the backend server is running.
-In order to run the backend you could try to do it with **docker-compose up --build / docker-compose -d
+In order to run the backend you could try to do it with *docker-compose up --build / docker-compose -d*, because i've deployed them into separate docker containers.
-** if it doesn't work out you can do it in the terminal using *python -m uvicorn app.main:app --reload --host 0.0.0.0 --port 8000*
+** If the docker containers won't start, then you could do it directly in the terminal using *python -m uvicorn app.main:app --reload --host 0.0.0.0 --port 8000*

 ### Running the DB